Whether you’re a first-time buyer or looking for your next home, a new build property could be a great option for you.

 This will help give you peace of mind that the build quality is good and that your property works for you as an investment as well as a home.

-If you buy a new-build property off-plan, delays to building work can be an issue, particularly if you are moving out of another property.
+If you buy a new-build property off-plan (i.e before it’s built), delays to building work can be an issue, particularly if you are moving out of another property.

-But you should always make sure you're covered as the buyer, too.
+But you should always make sure you’re protected should a delay occur.

-And that means asking the developer to agree to a 'long stop' completion date - if your home is not complete by that date, the developer will be liable to pay you compensation for the delay.
+If your home is not completed by that date, the developer will be liable to pay you compensation for the delay.

-While getting a mortgage for a new-build property shouldn't be a problem in itself, sometimes issues can occur.
+While getting a mortgage for a new-build property shouldn't be a problem, sometimes issues can occur.

 This is due to any depreciation in a new-build property's value early on and is simply a case of the lender protecting itself.

-'Snagging' is when you, as the buyer of a new-build, are able to check the property for defects or poor finishes prior to completing your purchase.
+When you buy a new build home, you can check the property for defects or poor finishes prior to completing your purchase.

-This is a hugely important phase of the buying process and is a real opportunity for you to correct anything you're not happy with.
+Snagging is a hugely important phase of the buying process and is a real opportunity for you to correct anything you're not happy with: